Chapter Committees and Officers

 Outreach Chair

-Joan is Chief Education Program Officer at Wake Forest Institute for Regenerative Medicine.
+Joan is the Chief Education Program Officer at Wake Forest Institute for Regenerative Medicine.
 Joan’s work is focused on providing high quality educational programming within the field of tissue engineering and regenerative medicine.
 In her role, she also works to increase awareness of the Institute’s leadership role within the field of biomedicine.
 Joan's professional background includes more than 20 years of specialized experience in administration, education, research, fund raising, collaborative team building, program development and direct care/services delivery within the university, community and non-profit, public health, and education setting.
 Throughout her career, she has recognized the importance of education and the need to develop collaborative, multidisciplinary education and research training across formal and informal educational environments.
 Joan received 'the 2023 Tissue Engineering and Regenerative Medicine International Society (TERMIS-AM) Educational, Training and Outreach Award'.
 As an outreach chair, Joan will be focused on developing academic and Industry affiliated mentoring and educational programs for high school and undergraduate female scholars.

 Aynsley Szczesniak